MonMon1219/PersonalWebsite/content/publication/_index.md

 ---
 title: Publications
 description: |
-  This is home for my research publications, each linked with accompanying preprints, posters, and/or news pieces.
+  This is home for my research publications.
+Waiting to be updated.
-author: "Yangmeng (Mona) Xu"
+author: "Yangmeng Xu"
 show_post_thumbnail: false
 thumbnail_left: true # for list-sidebar only
 show_author_byline: true